 Sovereigns participate in the financial markets in different ways.
-They issue debt securities in their domestic markets, but foreign investors may also buy government securities.
-US Treasury securities are particularly attractive to foreign investors.
-The US has benefitted in the past significantly from the fact that the US dollar is the reserve currency, so US securities have been attractive to foreign investors.
-In 2004, Alan Greenspan commented:
+They issue debt securities in their domestic markets,2 but investors who buy government securities may be domestic or foreign.
+US Treasury securities are particularly attractive to foreign investors.3 The US has benefitted in the past significantly from the fact that the US dollar is the reserve currency, so US securities have been attractive to foreign investors.
+At the end of 2005, Alan Greenspan commented: